YuruBeDeniz/hangman-game/README.md

 # hangman-game

-A hangman game made with DOM manipulation.
+A hangman game made with DOM manipulation as the first Project at Ironhack full-stack web development bootcamp.

 Link:  https://yurubedeniz.github.io/hangman-game/